Jonah-May-OSS/truenas-proxmox/README.md

   - Fork repository to begin update work
   - Remove donation link from readme
   - Create new Cloudsmith repos to point new code to
+  - Cleaned up files and folders to minimize complexity
+  - Updated all FreeNAS references to say TrueNAS
+  - Configured semi-automated beta builds based off commits to master

   </details>